RonanFinley/Game/README.md

  * Cutting
    * You can now cut your head and hands off.
 * Code Fixes
-  * Fixed a lot of code, rogue semicolons, tabbing, etc.
+  * Fixed a a bit of code: rogue semicolons, tabbing, etc.

 Debugging
 ---------